rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 1. Copy and paste the code sample below into your favorite text editor.
 Save it as `nginx.conf`.

 2. From `nginx.conf`, replace `IP_NODE_1`, `IP_NODE_2`, and `IP_NODE_3` with the IPs of your [Linux hosts](#1-provision-linux-hosts).

+    >**Note:** This Nginx configuration is only an example and may not suit your environment.
+For complete documentation, see [NGINX Load Balancing - TCP and UDP Load Balancer](https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/).

     **Example NGINX config:**
     ```